madhu-kt/deepfake-detector/README.md

 # deepfake-detector
-Detect DeepFakes using transfer learning
+Detect DeepFakes using pairwise learning on Pytorch.